GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 1. **Write the Dockerfile:**
    Create a `Dockerfile` that packages both the ADK python backend (exposing the agent API) and the built frontend assets.
 2. **Deploy Command:**
-   Use `gcloud run deploy` to push the application in one step:
+   Use `gcloud run deploy` to push the application in one step, making sure to associate it with the dedicated Agent Service Account so it can authenticate to AlloyDB QueryData:

     ```bash
     gcloud run deploy disneyland-guest-assistant \
       --source . \
       --platform managed \
       --region europe-west1 \
+      --service-account=disney-agent-sa@<YOUR_PROJECT_ID>.iam.gserviceaccount.com \
       --allow-unauthenticated
     ```